Ubaid45/Mastering_ReactJS/README.md

-This project is deployed [here](https://desolate-headland-28492.herokuapp.com/).
+This project is deployed on [Heroku](https://desolate-headland-28492.herokuapp.com/movies).

 ## Features